 CREATING A CUSTOMER LED OPERATING MODEL FOR THE RAIL INDUSTRY

 CGA has been working closely with Rail Delivery Group (RDG) since 2016.
 The organisation’s newly-created customer experience directorate retained CGA to map the end-to-end rail customer journey and create a transformation programme that put the customer at the heart of the rail industry.
+The output of this was Wavelength.

 Traditionally, the industry has measured functional features, such as ticket and toilet facilities.
 These remain critical to overall customer experience, but there is clearly more to a rail journey than on-time trains and clean toilets.